jrpotter/notebook/notes/geometry/coordinate_systems/cartesian.md

 %%ANKI
 Basic
-The Caresian coordinate system also goes by what other geometric name?
+The Cartesian coordinate system also goes by what other geometric name?
 Back: The rectangular coordinate system.
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1756403787429-->